Example 04: CSV Import - Tables (Documents)¶

 Type Inference by Java¶

-The example uses automatic type inference by the Java CSV importer, which analyzes the data and selects optimal ArcadeDB types:
+The example uses automatic type inference by the Java-side SQL import path, which analyzes the data and selects optimal ArcadeDB types:

 Example Inference Results (movielens-large)¶